lunarcoffee/lucent/README.md

 - `error.html` for status pages (user-friendly pages for some response statuses, including 404, 500, etc.)
 - `dir_listing.html` for [directory listings](#directory-listing)

 These are written in a simple custom templating language.
-Default templates can be found in `/resources/templates`, but they can be customized.
+Fully functional default templates can be found in `/resources/templates`, but they can be customized.

 ### Syntax

 The custom templating language is pretty barebones.
-It adds two things onto regular HTML: single-value placeholders and for loop-like placeholders.
+It adds two things onto regular HTML: single-value placeholders and collection placeholders.

 Single-value placeholders are declared by putting a name in brackets (`[name]`).
 When generating the page, lucent will replace any placeholders with the value of the variable with the placeholder's name.